 But the delay in the new OS could be a major blow to the struggling tablet product.
 The PlayBook in its current form has no e-mail, calendar, or contact functionality, unless it is used in conjunction with a BlackBerry smartphone.

 Smith said that 2.0 will include those features, as well as "new functionality that will allow your BlackBerry smartphone and BlackBerry PlayBook to work together even better."
-Also promised: new ways to ease enterprise application deployment, such as improved device manageability, a new video store, and dedicated shelf space within BlackBerry App World for a given enterprise's applications.
+Also promised: new ways to ease enterprise deployment, such as improved device manageability, a new video store, and dedicated shelf space within BlackBerry App World for a given enterprise's applications.

 'Poor Software-Using Experience'

 But BlackBerry Messenger will not be included in OS 2.0, and there is no indication when the popular app will appear on the PlayBook.
-Additionally, the developer beta does not yet include e-mail, contacts, calendar or the video store.
+Additionally, the beta does not yet include e-mail, contacts, calendar or the video store.